-A new text, Personal Insolvency Law, Regulation and Policy (ISBN 0 7546 4302 6) was published by Ashgate in the autumn of 2005.
+A text, Personal Insolvency Law, Regulation and Policy (ISBN 0 7546 4302 6) was published by Ashgate in the autumn of 2005.
 It was later republished by Routledge as part of their Revivals series.

 Professor Milman has contributed sections to the Oxford University Press Annotated Companies Act, a major looseleaf commentary which was first published in October 2007.
-This publication is expected to be produced in paperback form in 2010 and went into three editions.
+This publication was produced in paperback form in 2010 and went into three editions.

-David Milman completed a new monograph on how national corporate laws have been affected by the pressures of globalisation - see National Corporate Law in a Global Market: The UK Experience in Perspective (Edward Elgar, 2009).
+David Milman completed an innovative monograph on how national corporate laws have been affected by the pressures of globalisation - see National Corporate Law in a Global Market: The UK Experience in Perspective (Edward Elgar, 2009).
 He is also undertook a review of UK personal insolvency laws, which was published in a special issue of the Singapore Academy of Law Journal in 2008.
 Most recently he assisted the Insolvency Service with a Call for Evidence on the reform of personal insolvency law (published in July 2022).

 His paper on distributional justice in insolvency, which was presented at the Rotterdam conference in December 2009, was published by Edward Elgar in 2010 as Chapter 8 in a collection entitled Mass Justice, based on the conference and edited by Steele and van Boom.